 Only psychiatrists, who have medical degrees, are allowed to commit people to in-patient care or prescribe medications.
 No one was every committed to an institution or put on medication by a counselor.
 Counselors only do talk therapy.
 All that will happen in counseling is that you’ll have a safe space in which to talk about your depression and work with your therapist to find the source of your problems and a workable solution for you.
 No hospitalization, no drugs.
 Just talk.

 “Counseling won’t help my depression.”

 If you are suffering from depression, part of your depression is a pessimistic, negative outlook and belief system.
 So, of course, you believe that counseling won’t help, medicine won’t help, doctors won’t help, nothing will help.
 That is your depression speaking.
 But it is true that nothing won’t help.
 That is, if you do nothing, you definitely won’t be helped.
 In fact, your depression will get worse.
 Depression never goes away by itself.

 “I don’t know where to go to get help for my depression.”

 You’ve taken the right first step.
 You’re here on this website reading this page about getting help for your depression.
 A journey of a thousand miles begins with the first step.
 If you see yourself in the descriptions of what depression looks like, the next step for you is to call a good counselor.
 That is where Christian Counseling Associates comes in.
 We are ready to help you with good talk therapy.

 Take The Next Step

 Whether you are suffering from clinical depression, or you are just “blue” and overwhelmed with sadness, depressed feelings, and heaviness, you need a counselor.
 If you are in either the Dallas or Fort Worth areas, we have an office with counseling near you: one in Grapevine and one in Plano.
-Scheduling a free consultation with one of our counselors is easy.
-Just click the “Schedule Appointment” button below or call 972-422-8383.
+For a free consultation, reach out to us here or call 972-422-8383.
 The road to your new life is here, just take that first step.